Are you traveling to Bali with kids?

 15. Bounce trampolining

 Book the kids in for an hour at this indoor trampoline center, while you watch from above.
 They can attempt the wall climb, play dodge or jump into a foam pit.

 16. Cubby House Kids Club

-Beachwalk Mall in Kuta offers a public kids club, but so does Canggu Club.
+Beachwalk Mall in Kuta offers a public kids club, but so does Canggu Club, now Finns Recreation Club.
 This Cubby House Kids Club is a very well-equipped kids club where you can drop in your kids on a casual basis.
 They will be amused with toys, painting, computer games, dress-ups – the list is endless.
 Adults can head over to the other side of the Canggu Club for a swim, gym workout, free Wi-Fi, or lunch.

 17. 10-pin bowling